 The conference paper must have been presented at a conference of national or international importance.
 It is unlikely that 'seminars' would meet this requirement.

-Were the conference proceedings published in the HERDC collection year?
+Were the conference proceedings published in the ERA collection period?

 Conference papers may be published as one-off proceedings such as a book or special edition of a journal, a CD-Rom or on the conference or organiser's web site.